MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/items/drop-tables.md

+---
+title: Drop Tables
+author: v-thopra
+description: Describes how to create Drop Tables using the PlayFab Game Manager. ms.author: v-thopra ms.date: 26/10/2018 ms.topic: article ms.prod: playfab
+keywords: playfab, commerce, items, catalogs, drop tables ms.localizationpriority: medium
+---

 # Drop Tables

-This tutorial will tell you how to create Drop Tables using PlayFab Game Manager.
+This tutorial will tell you how to create Drop Tables using the PlayFab Game Manager.
 Drop Tables allow you to randomly generate [inventory items](../../data/playerdata/player-inventory.md), and sequential drop-tables can provide some randomness to Player rewards.

 ## Requirements